patrick-kidger/generalised_shapelets/torchshapelets/README.md

 `pip install "git+https://github.com/jambo6/generalised_shapelets/#egg=torchshapelets&subdirectory=torchshapelets"`

 Make sure you include the quotation marks.
 Tested to work on Linux.
 If on other operating systems then you must have a C++ compiler available and known to `pip`.
+(If you're on a Linux system then this should already be the case.)

 If you want to compute logsignature discrepancies then install [Signatory](https://github.com/patrick-kidger/signatory) first.
 If that's not installed then `torchshapelets` will still work, but `LogsignatureDiscrepancy` will not be available.